openmrs-indianaems/openmrs-docker-indianaems/README.md

 Log in through the Reference Application user interface, navigate to System Administration > Manage Module, and load the initializer module (available in this repository under app/modules/) through OpenMRS manage modules feature.

-NOTE: the CIEL dictionary import (concepts) is importing ~52000 concepts and will take around 45 minutes or so to load all the concepts the first time.
+NOTE: the CIEL dictionary import (concepts) is importing ~52000 concepts and will take around 45 minutes - 2 hours to load all the concepts the first time.

 ### 5. Manual Steps